Mahadi-Ahmed/mahadia-spotifyData/README.md

 - [x] Setup containerized psql
 - [x] Make a plan & verify how to perist the data between container restarts & re-creations
 - [x] Connect to db via go
-- [] Create schemas for the psql
+- [x] Create schemas for the psql
-- [] Create a functionality to import spotifyData to psql
+- [] Create a functionality to seed spotifyData
 - [] Try seeding data with a small subset of spotify data

 ---